Frieda's Inc.: History

 In 1956, Frieda Caplan first worked as a bookkeeper at Giumarra Bros.
 Fruit Co.
 Later on, she began selling Brown Mushrooms, which were a specialty item in those days.

 After the success of selling mushrooms, Caplan opened her own company in 1962 with mushrooms as the primary item.
 She started with a small stand at the Los Angeles wholesale produce market.

 Once titled the “Queen of Kiwi,” Caplan gained international recognition from bringing the Kiwifruit to the United States.
 This fruit was discovered in New Zealand and originally known as "Chinese gooseberries".
 Although some in the U.S.A. believe Caplan renamed this fruit after the country's flightless bird, the Kiwi, the name was actually proposed by New Zealander Jack Turner in June 1959 at a management meeting of Turners and Growers in Auckland, New Zealand.
 She convinced California growers to plant the fruit and soon California had more than 700 Kiwifruit growers.
 She played a key role in popularizing Kiwifruit in the United States by convincing supermarket produce managers to carry the odd-looking fruit.

 Caplan's elder daughter, Karen Caplan, was promoted to President and CEO in 1986.
 That same year the company had annual sales of $US13 million.
 Jackie Caplan Wiggins, Frieda's younger daughter, serves as Vice President and Business Chief Operating Officer.
-In 1990, Karen Caplan and Jackie Caplan Wiggins became owners of Frieda's, Inc. In that same year, the name of the company changed from Frieda’s Finest/Produce Specialties Inc. to Frieda’s Inc. As of 2019 one of Karen Caplan's daughters, Alex Berkley, joined the firm as a sales manager.
+In 1990, Karen Caplan and Jackie Caplan Wiggins became owners of Frieda's, Inc. In that same year, the name of the company changed from Frieda’s Finest/Produce Specialties Inc. to Frieda’s Inc. As of 2019 one of Karen Caplan's daughters, Alex Jackson, joined the firm as a sales manager.

 In 2015, the film Fear No Fruit was released.
 The film chronicles Caplan's influence on American cuisine.